mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 <!-- NOTE Examine MoE and this process drama in more general terms, then explore a -->

+*Drama Process Observations*

+This section discusses the use of drama process to help create coding communities of novices.

+As explore in the previous chapter my motivations for introducing these missions for participants in role stemmed from a desire to encourage or to subtly sanction emerging patterns of behaviour which appeared to help affect and identification with the community process of making.

+  - result of analysis of interactions during game making,
+  - to encourage some practices ignored by solely focusing on implementing code - game maker types (mention in previous design chapter)

+*Discussion on Autheticity*

 The following discussion aims to frame existing conceptions of authenticity of tool use in seeding new learning communities.
-The following sections then aim to contribute new knowledge in the domain of learning coding.
+The following sections of the chapter then aim to contribute new knowledge in the area of authentic tool and processes use in the domain of learning coding.

 The tensions associated with the use of time by participants of the drama processes in this iteration mirror existing concerns in research.